11月12日 (一)、11月13日 (二)

 TS6B: Rational Approaches to Biologics Formulation & Delivery

-This course is intended to give participants an understanding of the basic principles of biologics formulation development, with an emphasis on maintaining long term product stability.
-Participants should expect to come away with a better understanding of biochemical and biophysical properties of proteins and peptides, and how excipients and other strategies can be used to mitigate degradation.
-Formulation development discussions will cover both liquid and lyophilized dosage forms.
-The focus of the session will be on maximizing efficiency during formulation development, with an eye on regulatory compliance throughout the product development lifecycle.
-Following an introduction to formulation development, we will cover more complex formulation development topics including strategies for the formulation of low solubility API’s, advice for the selection of container/closure systems and drug delivery devices, as well as the studies that must be performed to demonstrate the compatibility of those materials with the product.
+This course will give participants an understanding of the basic principles of biologics formulation development and achieving long term product stability.
+Participants will gain an understanding of biochemical and biophysical properties of proteins and peptides, and how excipients and other strategies can be used to mitigate degradation.
+Focus will be on maximizing efficiency while maintaining regulatory compliance.
+Following which, we will discuss more complex formulation development topics and strategies for compatibility studies.

 Christina Vessely, PhD, Senior Consultant, CMC, Analytical and Formulation Development, Biologics Consulting